Back to All Events

 4winds419 is hosting “Voices for the Detained: Ohio Interfaith Vigil – Seneca County” on Saturday, May 23, from 1-3pm.
 The vigil will take place at the SCAT grass across the street from the Seneca County Jail in Tiffin (3040 S. State Route 100).
 Participants are welcome to attend for the full two-hour window or as their schedules allow.

-Ride share!
-If you can offer a ride, need a ride, or help coordinate routes to the vigil location, fill out this form.
+All attendees must meet and park at Hedge Boyer Park (491 Coe St, Tiffin) at 11:30 AM.
+There is no parking we can use at the jail.
+If you can offer a ride or need a ride, fill out this form.
 Want to volunteer in other ways?
 Fill out this form.
-Thank you.

 Like-Minded in Lake County is hosting a vigil at the Geauga County ICE jail on May 28th from 7-8:30PM.
 The vigil will include interfaith prayers, brief speaking programs, and opportunities for peaceful reflection with signs and candles.
 Your presence is vital as we stand in collective action for justice and compassion.
 Info and RSVP here.

-Please join Butler County Immigrant Justice, the Task Force on United Methodist Immigration Ministries of Ohio, and other community partners for a peaceful interfaith prayer vigil from 3-5pm on May 30.
+Please join Butler County Immigrant Justice, the Task Force on United Methodist Immigration Ministries of Ohio, the Interfaith Center at Miami University, Ignite Peace, the Amos Project’s Black Women’s Health Initiative, the Coalition for Concerned Citizens, and the Miami Valley Immigration Coalition for a peaceful interfaith prayer vigil from 3-5pm on May 30.
 We will stand in solidarity with people held in ICE detention in the Butler County Jail and throughout the United States, with signs and candles.
 Find us on the sidewalk and public space outside the Butler County Jail (705 Hanover Street, Hamilton).

 In addition to the core demands outlined above, we are calling for in-person/contact visitation for clergy seeking to care for ICE detainees in the Butler County Jail.